padrino/padrino-docs/guides/getting-started.md

 using modular libraries that add additional functionality to your Sinatra and Padrino applications is quite painless.

-In order to manage dependencies for a project, Padrino relies on another RubyGem called [Bundler](http://gembundler.com).
+In order to manage dependencies for a project, Padrino relies on another `gem` called [Bundler](http://bundler.io/ "Bundler").
 A default Padrino Gemfile looks akin to
 this:

 ~~~ ruby
 # Gemfile